Dry Eye Center of Excellence

 At the Arizona Eye Institute & Cosmetic Laser Center, our Dry Eye Center of Excellence understands how important the diagnosis and treatment of dry eye is to your vision and your quality of life.
 We have invested in the latest technology to diagnose your dry eye.

-Dr. Shifrin and staff use this technology to test for specific quantitative numbers to ensure he prescribes the correct treatment.
+Dr. Valdes and Dr. Yates with staff use this technology to test for specific quantitative numbers to ensure he prescribes the correct treatment.
 While our doctors may be able to diagnose dry eye through a routine eye exam, many insurance companies will authorize use of our state-of-the-art technology that can confirm and clarify your diagnosis.
 We obtain the most precise diagnosis using our TearLab® osmolarity test.
 With this tool, we will collect a small tear sample, and test it for quality and salt content.
 This unique system can help us determine the best treatment for your individual needs.

 Treatment for the Condition

 At the Arizona Eye Institute, we offer a wide range of treatments for dry eye syndrome.
 We always begin with the most conservative option, and we will closely monitor your progress for optimal results.
-Treatments include:

 - Eye drops: Prescription and over-the-counter eye drops are often the most effective treatments for dry eye syndrome.
 Some drops will simply increase moisture in the eye, while others can actually stimulate tear production.
 It is always best to check with your doctor before using drops, to ensure the right treatment.